pyth-network/pyth-crosschain/target_chains/solana/sdk/js/pyth_solana_receiver/README.md

 );
 ```

-Alternatively you can use `buildPostPriceUpdateInstructions` and build your own transactions instead of using `PythTransactionBuilder` :
+Alternatively you can use the instruction builder methods from `PythSolanaReceiver` :

 ```ts
 import { PublicKey } from "@solana/web3.js";